-The drip seems tedious, especially if you are painstakingly pouring your ice water by hand, but it's important.
+The drip seems tedious, especially if you are painstakingly pouring your ice water by hand, but it’s important.
 More than just a ritual, the icy drops of water dilute the absinthe little by little.
 As the water hits the spirit, you will see a swirl of opacity.
-This "fairy-like" translucency swimming within your glass is actually complex essential oils and herbal compounds no longer soluble as the drink dilutes.
+This “fairy-like” translucency swimming within your glass is actually complex essential oils and herbal compounds no longer soluble as the drink dilutes.
 As this louche effect occurs, perfume fills the air.
 The gradual dilution and slow temperature change is an important process that opens up the flavors in your absinthe and allows your senses to experience everything this spirit has to offer.
-It's just not going to happen this way if you simply dump in 4 ounces of cold water, but a wonderful shortcut to similar flavor and aromatic effect is to shake up the Absinthe Frappe—our go-to option whenever we want to drink some.
+It’s just not going to happen this way if you simply dump in four ounces of cold water, but a wonderful shortcut to similar flavor and aromatic effect is to shake up the Absinthe Frappe—our go-to option whenever we want to drink some.

 As you sip the drink, you immediately notice the anise or fennel flavors that are dominant in most absinthes, but there is a lot more going on in this drink than just a licorice taste.
-Even if you hate black jellybeans, it's worth giving absinthe a try.
-When I drink it I notice a numbing effect on my tongue and the sweet herbal aromas are hard to describe.
-It's easy to see how sipping absinthe in this manner became so popular in bistros of the Belle Époque.
-Now, I am not going to paint any masterpieces after a glass or two, but I am not about to cut off my own ear either.
-If you have had absinthe, let me know about your experience.
+Even if you hate black jellybeans, it’s worth giving absinthe a try.
+When we drink it we notice a numbing effect on the tongue and the sweet herbal aromas are hard to describe.
+It’s easy to see how sipping absinthe in this manner became so popular in bistros of the Belle Époque.
+Now, we are not going to paint any masterpieces after a glass or two, but we are not about to cut off an ear either.
+If you have had absinthe, let us know about your experience.
 If not, give it a try and post a comment describing what you think about it.